* See the bottom of the page

 Here's how the sums work:

-EUROPEAN TABLES (single zero)Most European tables have 37 holes numbered 0-36.
+EUROPEAN TABLES (single zero)Most European roulette tables have 37 holes numbered 0-36.
 The 0 is coloured green, the other numbers are red or black (18 of each).
+There are lots of places to play online roulette.
+You may also enjoy the best online pokies to play for real money in Australia from AussieCasinoHEX.com

 One bet is to pick any single number.
 This pays out 35/1.
 Therefore if you put £1 on it and your number comes up, you will receive your winnings of £35 plus your original £1 = £36 in total.